 Faith and Friendship group

-This group meets on Mondays at 8.00 pm during school terms in homes within the Durham area.
-We are currently meeting via Zoom.
-Contact Suzie if you would like to join us.
-We are a group of all ages who meet together for bible study and discussion.
-We select a number of different bible study guides over the year and discuss in an informal way with everyone being able to take part.
-We are now just a study group – we are Christian friends who meet together in a relaxed environment to talk about issues affecting our daily lives.
+This group meets fortnightly in person on Mondays at 8.00pm – contact Suzie if you would like to join us and she can confirm the meeting location for you.
+We are a mixed-age group who meet together for bible study and discussion.
+We select a variety of different bible studies over the year and discuss in an informal way with everyone being able to take part.
+We are not just a study group – we are Christian friends who meet together in a relaxed environment to talk about issues affecting our daily lives.
 Work, family and health, amongst other issues, are discussed over tea and cake.
 Come along and grow in faith and friendship with us!

 Wednesday Bible study

-A group of us meet on the first Wednesday of each month to study the Bible.
-We meet at 10.00-11.00 am in the small meeting room at church.
+A group of us meet on the first Wednesday of each month to discuss and study the Bible.
+We meet at 2.30pm on the church premises.
 You are very welcome to come along and join us.

 This is an ancient practice in which we are invited to read and deepen our understanding of scripture by spending time in reading, reflecting, praying and contemplating.